On the flat galactic rotational curves in $f(\mathcal{R})$ gravity: Conclusions and Discussion

-In conclusion, we found that regions with flat galactic rotations curves do not require any kind of dark matter if we try to explain these in $f(\mathcal{R})$ gravity.
+In concluding, we found that regions with flat galactic rotations curves do not require any kind of dark matter if we try to explain these in $f(\mathcal{R})$ gravity.
 The constant rotation curves are then a consequence of the additional geometrical structure provided by the modified gravity function $f(\mathcal{R})$.
-We found that a very slight modification to the Einstein-–Hilbert Lagrangian may account for the existence of ``dark matter''.
-In the $f(\mathcal{R})$ gravity modified theory in principle we can rewrite the field equations in terms of the Einstein tensor $\mathcal{R}$ and interpret the remaining term(s) as a geometrical energy-momentum tensor which then gives us the option not to include the exotic type of matter called dark matter.
-In this way, the presence of the remaining terms can provide us with an elegant geometric interpretation of the dark matter.
+We found that a modification to the Einstein-Hilbert Lagrangian may account for the existence of ``dark matter'' (in some scenarios it is slight whereas in others it is significant).
+In the $f(\mathcal{R})$ gravity modified theory, in principle we can rewrite the field equations in terms of the Einstein tensor, $\mathcal{R}$, and interpret the remaining term(s) as a geometrical energy-momentum tensor which then gives us the option not to include the exotic type of matter called dark matter.
+In this way, the presence of the remaining terms can provide us with an elegant geometric interpretation of the dark matter. \emph{But} if th DM exists, the $f(\mathcal{R})$ gravity provides a very useful information about its properties and behavior in galactic environment.